Norton, Massachusetts: Geography

 According to the United States Census Bureau, the town has a total area of 29.8 sqmi, of which 28.7 sqmi is land and 1.1 sqmi, or 3.72%, is water.
 The terrain of Norton is generally low and swampy.
 The waters of the area are fed by the Wading River and the Canoe River, both of which feed into the Taunton River downstream.
 The two largest bodies of water in town are the Norton Reservoir, north of the center of town, and Winnecunnet Pond on the east (on the north side of I-495), which is fed by the Canoe River and feeds into the Mill River.

-Lake Winnecunnet is Norton’s only natural body of water.
+Lake Winnecunnet is Norton's only natural body of water.
 Classified as a kettle pond, it formed over 13,000 years ago when a large chunk of glacial ice rested there and gradually melted, creating the lake as the climate slowly warmed.

 The town, an irregular polygon generally oriented from northeast to southwest, is bordered by Easton to the northeast, Taunton to the southeast, Rehoboth to the south, Attleboro to the southwest, and Mansfield to the northwest.
 Norton is approximately 27 miles south-southwest of Boston, and 15 miles northeast of Providence, Rhode Island.

 Climate

 According to the Köppen Climate Classification system, Norton has a humid subtropical climate, abbreviated "Cfa" on climate maps.
 The hottest temperature recorded in Norton was 101 F on July 20, 1991, while the coldest temperature recorded was -19 F on January 22, 1984.
+Norton is also the location of the National Weather Service forecast office that serves much of Massachusetts, all of Rhode Island, as well as much of northern Connecticut.
+The National Weather Service also operates the Northeast River Forecast Center on the site, serving New England and most of New York state..